-\figsr \paragraph{Results} Table \ref{tab:retrieval-msrvtt}, \ref{tab:retrieval-didemo}, \ref{tab:retrieval-lsmdc}, \ref{tab:retrieval-activitynet} show the text-to-video results of HD-VILA on four datasets.
-For MSR-VTT, we outperform the previous works that are pre-trained on HowTo100M~\cite{miech2019howto100m} by large margins.
-Compared with VideoCLIP \cite{xu2021videoclip}, we have \textbf{38.5\%} relatively gains of R@1 in zero-shot settings, which shows the generalization ability of our learned video feature.
-Our fine-tuned model outperforms all the baseline models.
-In LSMDC, we further obtain much larger relative gains with \textbf{53.6\%} under fair comparison.
-The movie videos are significantly different from How-to style videos.
-Thus the models pre-trained on HowTo100M are difficult to be adapted to the movie domain.
-Additional improvement comes from our high-resolution pre-training since LSMDC also contains high-resolution videos.
-On DiDeMo and ActivityNet, the pre-trained model HD-VILA also achieves better performance.
+\paragraph{Results} Table \ref{tab:retrieval-msrvtt}, \ref{tab:retrieval-didemo}, \ref{tab:retrieval-lsmdc}, \ref{tab:retrieval-activitynet} show the text-to-video retrieval results of HD-VILA on four datasets.
+For MSR-VTT, we outperform the previous works by large margins in both zero-shot and fine-tuning settings.
+In particular, compared with VideoCLIP \cite{xu2021videoclip}, we have \textbf{40.4\%} relatively gains of R@1 in zero-shot setting, which shows the generalization ability of our pre-trained feature.
+In LSMDC, we further obtain much larger relative gains with \textbf{55.4\%} under fair comparison.
+This comes from smaller domain gap between movie videos in LSMDC and our HD-VILA-100M compared with HowTo100M in two aspects: semantic (both open domains) and resolution (both high-resolution).
+On DiDeMo and ActivityNet, our model also achieves better performance.
 The videos in these two datasets are diversified in both scale and category, and are much longer.
-In this setting, models usually need more capacity for temporal understanding.
-Since our videos in HD-VILA-100M are longer and the transcripts have more detailed information, our pre-trained model HD-VILA performs better on long video retrieval.
+The results shows that our model pre-trained on HD-VILA-100M with longer videos and richer semantics shows better capacity for temporal understanding.
 Note that there are also pre-training models that are specifically designed for video-text retrieval task by improving noise contrastive learning like SupportSet~\cite{patrick2021supportset}, or use more features other than vision and motion like MMT~\cite{gabeur2020multi}.
-To make fair comparison, we gray them out in tables, and just list their results for reference.
-Compared with these approaches, we can even outperform them in MSR-VTT and LSMDC.
+To make fair comparison, we gray them out in tables.